South African Astronomical Observatory: MASTER

 The MASTER-SAAO Telescope (obs. code: K95) is part of the Russian Mobile Astronomical System of Telescope-Robots.
 It saw first light on 21 December 2014.
 It consists of two paired 0.4-m telescopes.
 In April 2015 it discovered the first comet from South Africa in 35 years, C/2015 G2 (MASTER).

 MONET

 One of the two 1.20 m telescopes of the MOnitoring NEtwork of Telescopes Project is located at Sutherland.
 Its twin can be found at the McDonald Observatory in Texas.
 The MONET telescopes are Robotic telescope controllable via the Internet and was constructed by the University of Göttingen.
 Remote Telescope Markup Language is used to control the telescopes remotely.

+PRIME

+PRime-focus Infrared Microlensing Experiments is a 1.8 m telescope located in Sutherland.
+PRIME achieved first light on October 8, 2022.
+Currently PRIME has a near-infrared camera located in its prime focus with a 1.29-square-degree field of view.
+The telescope is a collaboration between Osaka University, University of Maryland, South African Astronomical Observatory, NASA Goddard Space Flight Center and Astro-Biology Center.
+The project's primary science objective is the study of exoplanets using gravitational microlensing.

 Project Solaris

 Two telescopes forming part of Project Solaris is located at the Sutherland site.
-Solaris-1 and Solaris-2 are both 0.5m f/15 Ritchey–Chrétien telescope.
+Solaris-1 and Solaris-2 are both 0.5m f/15 Ritchey–Chrétien telescopes.
 The aims of Project Solaris is to detect circumbinary planets around eclipsing binary stars and to characterise these binaries to improve stellar models.